 - Capacity to integrate, synthesise and apply prior learning from the course to real-world problems

-- Appreciation of the need for multidisciplinary and a systems-based approach to problem solving
+- A broad knowledge of the need for a multidisciplinary approach to problem solving

 - Ability to communicate scientific, technical and management concepts to diverse audiences with differing cultural backgrounds